armandofox/armandofox.github.io/_posts/book_summary/2021-11-04-forgotten-continent.md

 ### But aid agencies keep giving, because even though the game is rigged, it's the only game in town.

-Aid agencies are rewarded (by new infusions of donor cash) for observable outputs, such reports, meetings, and shiny buildings, and for setting *goals*, which are observable where results are not.
+Aid agencies are rewarded (by new infusions of donor cash) for observable outputs, such as reports, meetings, and shiny buildings, and for setting *goals*, which are observable where results are not.
-Buildings are more observable by donors than, say, textbooks or mosquito nets.
-Money spent on treatment for AIDS patients (which in the 1990s was extremely expensive and would prolong each life by a few months or years) is more observable than money spent on prevention and education programs, which could save many more lives for much less money.
-And even without that obstacle, some such programs are ideologically hamstrung, such as
-forbidding the use of birth control or condoms (p.
+Buildings are easier for donors to see than, say, textbooks or mosquito nets are.
+For example, money spent on treatment for AIDS patients (which in the 1990s was extremely expensive and would prolong each life by a few months or years) is more observable than money spent on prevention and education programs, which could save many more lives for much less money.
+And even without that obstacle, some such programs are ideologically hamstrung, such as forbidding the use of birth control or condoms (p.
 244, 251-252, 254-255).
 (Bill Gates is a notable exception in his foundation's rational approach to philanthropy.)

 Hence, even in countries that aren't so bad, a distortedly large sector of the economy consists of bureaucrats tied up in the aid